Janice Charette: Volunteer work

-Charette is a member of the board of directors of Royal Ottawa Healthcare Group and on the advisory board of the School of Policy Studies at Queen’s University.
+Charette is a member of the board of directors of Royal Ottawa Healthcare Group and on the advisory board of the School of Policy Studies at Queen's University.

-In 2008, she was national Chair for the United Way’s Government of Canada Workplace Charitable Campaign, raising over CA$136 million for communities and national health charities across Canada.
+In 2008, she was national chair for the United Way's Government of Canada Workplace Charitable Campaign, raising over CA$136 million for communities and national health charities across Canada.

 Awards and recognition

 In 2023, Charette was awarded an honorary Doctor of Laws from Carleton University.

+She was made an Officer of the Order of Canada on December 31, 2025.